openshift/ci-docs/content/en/docs/architecture/step-registry.md

     workflow: openshift-e2e-disruptive
   env:
     TEST_SUITE: serial
-    # EXTRA_PARAMETER will also be part of this section at runtime
+    # EXTRA_PARAMETER will retain its value
 {{< / highlight >}}

-Alternatively, the same can be achieved using a chain:
+#### Chains

+Chains introduce additional levels of propagation.
+They can also declare parameters, dependencies, and leases, which override those declared in their steps.
+Because they can be arbitrarily nested, more complex overriding patterns can be constructed.

+The examples in [test/workflow override](#testworkflow-override) could be rewritten using chains.

 {{< highlight yaml >}}
 chain: